Attend a virtual event with a gout specialist on 3/19, 4/23, and 5/14

 Gout flares early in treatment are one of the most common side effects of KRYSTEXXA and can be a sign that KRYSTEXXA is working.
 If you experience a mobilization flare, don’t stop taking KRYSTEXXA.
 To help manage uncontrolled gout, it’s important to receive KRYSTEXXA every 2 weeks for 6 to 12 months or for as long as your doctor recommends.*

 Your doctor may prescribe KRYSTEXXA alone or KRYSTEXXA with methotrexate, a medicine that helps your body accept KRYSTEXXA.
-Methotrexate helps improve the way KRYSTEXXA works.
-In a 6-month study, people who received KRYSTEXXA with methotrexate had fewer infusion reactions than those who received KRYSTEXXA alone.
-The study also showed that for those patients who received KRYSTEXXA with methotrexate, more tophi (gouty lumps) were dissolved than in those who received KRYSTEXXA alone.
+Methotrexate helps to improve the way KRYSTEXXA works.
+In a clinical study, people who received KRYSTEXXA with methotrexate had fewer infusion reactions than those who received KRYSTEXXA alone.
+The study also showed patients who received KRYSTEXXA with methotrexate, more tophi (gouty lumps) were dissolved than in those who received KRYSTEXXA alone.

 If you and your doctor decide methotrexate is not right for you, KRYSTEXXA is effective when taken alone.